Pathways to qualify as an architect

 RIBA Part 1

 You may be able abroad for up to a year of study (e.g. Erasmus+ programme).
 You could also graduate with further qualifications in specialist related fields such as planning, urban design or conservation.

 Stage 1 practical experience/year out

 Stage 1 practical experience is highly recommended post Part 1 studies, and is typically one year in duration.

-You will need to source a workplace, employment mentor and a Professional Studies Advisor in order to record your practical experience (through the PEDR website).
+You will need to source a workplace, employment mentor and a Professional Studies Advisor in order to record your practical experience (through the RIBA's PEDR website).
 Subject to meeting the RIBA practical experience eligibility criteria, you can count this experience towards the registration requirement set out by the Architects Registration Board (ARB).

-The RIBA provides guidance for students and employers on the PEDR website, and encourages students to gain experience either under the supervision of an architect or another qualified construction industry professional at this stage.
+The RIBA encourages students to gain experience either under the supervision of an architect or another qualified construction industry professional at this stage.

 You may choose to work for longer than one year to save money or to gain additional experience.
 Other options include taking time out to work in the wider construction industry, work overseas, volunteer or travel.

 RIBA Part 2

 Part 2 will provide you with enhanced architectural knowledge and project complexity.
-It is usually completed in the form of a two year full time university degree or the other work-based routes as described above.
+It can completed in the form of a two year full time university degree or the other work-based routes as described above.
 The name of the award varies from school to school e.g. BArch, Diploma, MArch.
-At this time you will still be regarded as undergraduates in the architectural education process, but should seek clarification on the fee status at your respective/prospective schools.

 Students may choose to return to the school where they completed Part 1, or apply to study for Part 2 at another school.
 There will be opportunities for students to carry out specialist study and research, possibly abroad.

 Stage 2 practical experience

 At this stage you can become a RIBA Associate member which will provide you with a range of services and benefits appropriate to the needs of graduates at this stage of their career.

 RIBA Part 3